 Want to save your sanity?
 Have your kids start helping you in the kitchen.
-My 4 year old loves helping me in the kitchen, when we’re baking, she’s the first one to volunteer and loves adding the ingredients and mixing.
+My 4-year-old loves helping me in the kitchen, when we’re baking, she’s the first one to volunteer and loves adding the ingredients and mixing.
 She also loves to add the mixture to the baking dish or muffin tin, with help of course.
 I figure that this is our time to hang out while teaching her some life skills at the same time.
-If she loves cooking from a young age, perhaps she’ll go onto to become a chef and cook for me instead, wouldn’t that be awesome?
+If she loves cooking from a young age, perhaps she’ll go on to become a chef and cook for me instead, wouldn’t that be awesome?

 Learn life skills in the kitchen

 My 8 year can handle the vegetable peeler and peel carrots and cucumbers if I need them.
 My daughter loves to watch and can’t wait to try it, she’s content making her own peanut butter and jelly sandwiches for now.
 I’m getting her a wavy knife so she can learn to chop veggies as well, with supervision of course.

 My oldest can make his own eggs and he’s responsible for his own lunch when we’re all home.
 He doesn’t always want to eat what the littles are having so he’s welcome to prepare his own meals.
 It almost always involves eggs.
 He’s been in a huge egg craving mood this past month.
 He’ll have it scrambled or fry it up in a sandwich.
 As long as the kitchen is cleaned up afterward, I don’t care what he has as long as he eats it all.

 If you have kids that are not interested in cooking, make a dessert and see how fast they come to your side to help you.
 Get them excited, have them follow the recipe and grab the ingredients.
 My boys can measure everything out on their own.
 I’ve lost my 1 cup measuring cup so we had to use the 1/2 cup instead.
 Turn it into some math problems.
 If I need 3 cups of flour, how many of these 1/2 cups do we need to use?